-The 199 visitors who can sleep in this Cabin Camp 4 can enjoy the new roofs and windows that help ensure that these historic structures last for future generations.
+As many as 200 visitors can sleep in Cabin Camp 4.
+They will enjoy the new roofs and windows that help ensure that these historic structures last for future generations.
 Cabin Camp 4 has mostly 10-person sleeping cabins.
-While this camp is the only one in the park without a fireplace in its dining hall, the theater building/gymnasium in the here is the only one in the park.
+While this camp is the only one in the park without a fireplace in its dining hall, the theater building/gymnasium is the only one in the park.
 Learn more about Cabin Camp 4.

 Cabin Camp 5

 Cabin Camp 5 was the last camp to be completed by the CCC and WPA.
 The camp offers the largest capacity (204 in summer, 104 in winter) due to the large dorm buildings and restrooms.
 This is also the only camp with heat, so this camp may be rented year round.
 This is also the only camp to have an outdoor picnic pavilion located inside the camp.
 Learn more about Cabin Camp 5.